carpenter-singh-lab/2023_Arevalo_NatComm_BatchCorrection/README.md

 # Evaluating batch correction methods for image-based cell profiling

-This repository contains the source code to reproduce the results in the
-paper: "Evaluating batch correction methods for image-based cell profiling".
+This repository adapts the source code from the paper: "Evaluating batch correction methods for image-based cell profiling".

-These scripts generate several embedding visualizations and .csv files for quantitative evaluation of batch correction methods.

 ## Installation